ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 * MAY support local state from the `request_proof` operation
 * Out of scope is app interface to interact with the resulting verified assertions (may also be part of the request proof state)
 * MAY indicate if the JWP can be re-used to generate a new proof
+* MUST fail if given only a signed JWP

 ## Request Signature